"The difficulty lies, not in the new ideas, but in escaping the old ones.” John Maynard Keynes

 This short story helps explain why analysts and investors so often remain non-fussed in light of obvious disconfirming news about an investment - they are too committed.
 The fact other investors and analysts are steadfast in their views reinforces the behaviour.
 Watching stocks fail to respond to what should be negative news maybe a case in point.
 Everyone is watching each other.

-Common Stocks and Uncommon Profits [Phil Fisher] - "Small Price Really"
+Common Stocks and Uncommon Profits [Phil Fisher] - ‘… small price really’

 Phil Fisher's writings are recommended by many of the great investors, Buffett, Munger and Li Lu included.

 In 'Common Stocks and Uncommon Profits', Phil Fisher's analysis of factors that can sustain high profit margins reminded me of Berkshire's AGM this year when Munger, reflecting on competitive structure, divulged his preference for Precision Castparts above the reinsurance business.
-Munger opined that Precision Castparts’ customers ‘would be totally crazy to hire some other supplier because Precision Castparts is so much more reliable and so much better’.
+Munger opined that Precision Castparts’ customers ‘would be totally crazy to hire some other supplier because Precision Castparts is so much more reliable and so much better.’

-Mr Fisher touched on the characteristics which can sustain high profit margins; a company can create in its customers the habit of almost automatically specifying it's products for re-order in a way that makes it rather uneconomical for a competitor to dispace them.
+Mr Fisher touched on the characteristics which can sustain high profit margins; a company can create in its customers the habit of almost automatically specifying it's products for re-order in a way that makes it rather uneconomical for a competitor to displace them.

-When a reputation for quality and reliability in a company’s product is ackowledged as very important for the proper conduct of a customers business, the company is in a powerful pricing position.
+When a reputation for quality and reliability in a company’s product is acknowledged as very important for the proper conduct of a customers business, the company is in a powerful pricing position.
 It’s even better if it’s likely an inferior or malfunctioning product would cause serious problems [think Aircraft parts!].
 When there are no competitors serving more than a minor segment of the market the dominant company is nearly synonymous with the source of supply.
 Finally, the cost of the product should only be quite a small part of the customer's total cost of operations such that moderate price reductions yield only very small savings for the purchaser relative to the risk of taking a chance on an unknown supplier.

 Mr Fisher went even further to note that even this was not enough to sustain an above-average profit margin year after year.
 The product needs to be sold to many small customers rather than a few large ones.
 The customers must be sufficiently specialized in their nature that it would be unlikely for a potential competitor to feel they could be reached through advertising media such as magazines or television.
 The company can be then displaced only by informed salesmen making individual calls.
 Yet the size of each customer's orders make such a selling effort totally uneconomical!